klairecoval/FoodR-WebServiceApp/README.md

 # FoodR-WebServiceApp
-An extension of the FoodR iOS app
+An extension of the FindR iOS app, focusing on reservations